Pathological Demand Avoidance (PDA) and toileting

-According to Autism UK, Pathological Demand Avoidance syndrome (PDA) is a profile that describes children and adults whose main characteristic is to avoid everyday demands and expectations to an extreme exten.
+According to Autism UK, Pathological Demand Avoidance syndrome (PDA) also known as Pervasive Drive for Autonomy, refers to children and adults who avoid everyday demands and expectations to an extreme extent.

 To avoid your toilet becoming a battleground: